csci701f23/class02m/profiles/milliken.md

-Hi, my name is Otis Milliken and another class I am taking this semester is Software Dev.
+Hi, my name is Otis and another class I am taking this semester is Software Dev.
+My next class starts at 11:15